 Katsura Beach is the highest-rated place to visit in Kōchi (city) right now.

-The largest category is historical places, with 55 places to explore.
+The largest category is parks, with 93 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.